petersieg/ScopeClock-alt/README.md

 dt-ardu.ino: combines philo, reverse and mmind in one arduino sketch.
 Uses ps2 kbd for input and serial for output to dutchtronix.

+dt-ardu-ir.ino: combines philo, reverse and mmind in one arduino sketch.
+Uses ir receiver for input and serial for output to dutchtronix.

 Hardware: dutchtronix pcb plus arduino uno with ps2 female connector for kbd:

 ![dt-ardu-hw](https://github.com/petersieg/ScopeClock-alt/blob/main/dt-ardu-hw.jpeg)